sherifmagdy32/gaming_os_tweaker/docs/OTHERS_GUIDE.md

 ## Timer Resolution

 - Download at <https://www.wagnardsoft.com/forums/viewtopic.php?t=1256>
-- I recommend checking both options on the bottom left
+- I recommend checking BOTH options on the bottom left
 - Set `0.0` on Wanted timer resolution and Check `Enable custom timer resolution`
 - Press `Start` and you are done